model-checking/kani-verifier-blog/_posts/2022-06-01-using-the-kani-rust-verifier-on-a-rust-standard-library-cve.md

 # --snip--
 ```

-The program creates a new `VecDeque` and then calls `3` API functions: `push_front` and `reserve` and `push_back`.
+The program creates a new `VecDeque` and then calls 3 API functions: `push_front`, `reserve`, and `push_back`.
-The error is unexpected: none of these operations should cause an out-of-bounds access detected by valgrind, which warns of an "invalid write".
+The error is unexpected: none of these operations should cause the out-of-bounds access detected by valgrind, which warns of an "invalid write".
 [You may be wondering about the use of the `System` allocator---this is *not* necessary to trigger the memory issue but *is* needed to enable `valgrind` to detect the issue.]
 What's going on inside these calls?
 Let's dive into the implementation of `VecDeque`.

 ## Background: `VecDeque`

-Let's start with the "shape" of a `VecDeque<T,A>`.
+Let's start with the "shape" of a `VecDeque<T, A>`.
 The type parameter `T` is the type of element that can be queued.
-In this post, we will ignore zero-sized types (ZSTs) which are special-cased in the implementation.
+In this post, we will ignore [zero-sized types (ZSTs)](https://doc.rust-lang.org/nomicon/exotic-sizes.html#zero-sized-types-zsts) which are special-cased in the implementation.
 `A` is the allocator responsible for heap allocations and can be swapped out if needed, such as on embedded systems.
-By default this uses the global allocator.
+By default, this uses the global allocator.
 Internally, a queue is a buffer `buf` (a dynamically resizable vector) with a `tail` and `head`, which are used to index into `buf`.

 ```rust